IzzyL234/DIY-Polaroid/README.md

 To use:
 ---
-1. Slide bottom of case open, then slide battery adapter on to the battery
+1. Press and hold button on top for 2 sec.
-2. press the capture button at the top
+2. press the capture button at the top once
 3. wait for the photo to print out from the top!
 4. to power off, open the bottom again and slide the battery off